 Honey For a Child's Heart, Gladys Hunt (2002, Zondervan), is a beautiful book on reading, books, and the place books should have in your family, including an extensive bibliography.

 A Christian Manifesto, Dr. Francis Schaeffer (1982, Crossway Books), shows how the whole foundation for society has shifted radically from its original Judeo-Christian basis to a humanistic basis.
 It calls for action in government, law, and all of life to turn the tide of moral decadence and loss of freedom.
 Other books written by members of the Schaeffer family are also highly recommended.

 A Biblical Psychology of Learning, Ruth Beechick (1983, Accent Books), subtitled "How your Mind Works," discusses various psychological approaches to learning and presents a Biblical alternative learning model that includes our "spiritual being."
 Offers practical teaching methods.

-CHEA of California is a participant in several affiliate programs.
-That means that when we feature a product or when you buy a product by clicking a link on our site, we may receive compensation from the companies whose products we review.
-We do not recommend products on this basis, and we expect all authors whose articles we post will give their honest opinions.
+CHEA of CA is a participant in several affiliate programs.
+That means that when we feature a product or when you buy a product by clicking on a link on our site, we may receive compensation from the companies whose products we review.
+We do not recommend products on this basis, and we expect all authors whose articles we post will give their honest opinion.